Last Updated: September 14, 2022

 10.2 If we have a dispute regarding an individual's Personal Information, we both must first attempt to resolve the issue directly between us.

-10.3 An individual shall have the right to seek a judicial remedy where he or she considers that his or her rights under the GDPR have been infringed as a result of the processing of his or her Personal Information in non-compliance with the GDPR.
+10.3 An individual shall have the right to seek a judicial remedy where he or she considers that his or her rights under the Australian Privacy Principles or GDPR have been infringed as a result of the processing of his or her Personal Information in non-compliance with the Australian Privacy Principles and GDPR.
 Any proceedings should be commenced in Victoria, Australia, where we are established.

 10.4 If we become aware of any unauthorized access to an individual's Personal Information we will inform them at the earliest practical opportunity once we have established what was accessed and how it was accessed.

 From time to time, we may send individual important notices, such as changes to our terms, conditions, and policies.
 Where such information is materially important to the individual's interaction with us, they may not opt-out of receiving these communications.

 Level 1, 571 High Street